piyushk28/django_rest_hall_booking_api/README.md

 **API Schemas can be seen in Postman or Swagger.**

+Note  -  Use DateTIme Strings for filtering even when you are filtering for Dates as there could be a datetime issue is only Dates are Used while filtering.
+A possible solution to fix this is to update the timezone in a middleware based on request user or some header.
 - run `pip install -r requirements.txt`

 - update your database configuration in utils/constants.py.